 Prepared Meals = Fewer Dishes

-The pre-made meals that I had frozen not only were valuable because they required little to no effort to prepare, but also because there was almost no clean up.
-The fact that he didn’t have a giant pile of dishes to wash saved his sanity.
+The pre-made meals that I had frozen were valuable not only because they required little to no effort to prepare, but also because there was almost no clean up.
+The fact that my husband didn’t have a giant pile of dishes to wash saved his sanity.

 There Are Other Helping Hands

 I was so focused on the fact that I wouldn’t be there to help that I forgot about the other two sets of hands that would be there.
 My husband reported that both boys stepped in and were helpful in getting dinner on the table and lunches made.

 This may seem obvious, but while the prepared meals were helpful and definitely appreciated, the hardest part of it all for my husband was the having to take care of the logistical stuff like driving kids to activities, overseeing homework, and packing them for their trips, not the food.
 I’m glad I was able to take the food piece off his plate but, as it would be for anyone, flying solo was the most challenging part and that he just had to figure out on his own.

 Do you travel a lot of work?
 If so, what are your tricks for meal planning when mom (or dad) is away?

 Want help with your meal planning while mom (or dad) is away or anytime?
 Sign up for a free trial of our online meal planning service to see how simple meal planning and dinner prep can be!